crezvoy/crezvoy/README.md

 done can be found online.
 I mainly use github for my configuration files and the (far too) occasional open source contribution.

-Currently, I work at NetApp. previusly I worked at [Cosmo Tech](https://www.cosmotech.com), and wrote the first version of [MareyMap 📈](https://github.com/aursiber/MareyMap).
-I also completed a PhD in computer Science titled [Large Scale Parallel Inference of Protein and Protein Domain families 🧬](https://tel.archives-ouvertes.fr/tel-00682495/document).
+Currently, I work at NetApp. previously I worked at [Cosmo Tech](https://www.cosmotech.com), wrote the first version of [MareyMap 📈](https://github.com/aursiber/MareyMap), and completed a PhD in computer Science titled [Large Scale Parallel Inference of Protein and Protein Domain families 🧬](https://tel.archives-ouvertes.fr/tel-00682495/document).
 For